jack0son/woke-dapp/README.md

 **App:**
 To make changes to the app view you don't need any of the back-end services.
-To test the app's ethereum functionality you must be running the server and oracle.
+To test with local ethereum functionality you must be running the server and oracle.

 ```